mithril-security/blindai-preview/README.md

 **Case one: Testing BlindAI without hardware security guarantees**

-Pros:
+**✅ Pros**

-✅ Quick and easy.
+- Quick and easy.

-✅ Works on any device.
+- Works on any device.
 Very few pre-requisites.

-✅ Demos available on BlindAI Github.
+- Demos available on BlindAI Github.

-Cons:
+**⚠️ Cons**

-⚠️ This option does not offer the hardware security guarantees of Intel SGX.
+- This option does not offer the hardware security guarantees of Intel SGX.
 It is not suitable for production.

 If this is the right option for you, you can: